 You’ve savored a summer of relaxing vacations and reduced commitments at home.
 To feel at your best until your next vacation, make sure you don’t miss out on a good night’s sleep.

-“When you’re sleep deprived, you’re at an increased risk for accidents, and you don’t perform as well at work,” says Jeff Taylor, M.D., a pulmonologist on the medical staff at Baylor Regional Medical Center at Plano.
+“When you’re sleep deprived, you’re at an increased risk for accidents, and you don’t perform as well at work,” says Jeff Taylor, M.D., a pulmonologist on the medical staff at Baylor Scott & White Medical Center - Plano.
 “Being well-rested helps you concentrate better, make better decisions and enjoy the day because you’re less irritable.”

 Here are some ways to help make sure you get the sleep you need:

 1. Determine your sleep needs.
 “While eight hours a night is a good standard, we’re all different, so you should figure out what you personally need to feel your best,” Dr. Taylor says.

 Every night for a week, go to bed when you feel tired and don’t set an alarm.
 Let yourself wake up naturally.
 Because the first few days might include playing a little catch-up, make sure you continue for the full week to get the best estimate.

 2. Don’t stray on the weekends.
 Try to go to bed and wake up at the same times every day.
 Even on the weekends, don’t stray too far from your regular schedule, Dr. Taylor suggests.

 3. Check your room.
 Make sure your bedroom is conducive to sleep.
 “That means it’s cool, quiet and comfortable,” Dr. Taylor says.